(Nairobi, Chyulu Hills, Laikipia, Masai Mara)

 This afternoon's game viewing will be exciting as you are searching for game with your guide and others from the lodge.
 Today keep your eyes open for giraffe.

-The lion (Panthera leo) is one of the four big cats, 3 of which are found in Africa - lion, lepard, cheetah.
+The lion (Panthera leo) is one of the four big cats, 3 of which are found in Africa - lion, leopard, cheetah.
 With some males exceeding 250 kg (550 lb) in weight, lions are the second-largest living cat after the tiger.
 Until about 10,000 years ago, the lion was the most widespread large land mammal after humans.
-They were found in most of Africa, across Eurasia from western Europe to India, and in the Americas from the Yukon to Peru.
-However the lion is a vulnerable species, having seen a possibly irreversible population decline of thirty to fifty percent over the past two decades in its African range.
-Outside of designated reserves and national parks, you will rarely if ever see a lion.
+They were found in most of Africa, across Eurasia from Western Europe to India, and in the Americas from the Yukon to Peru.
+However, the lion is a vulnerable species, having seen a possibly irreversible population decline of thirty to fifty percent over the past two decades in its African range.
+Outside of designated reserves and national parks, you will rarely, if ever, see a lion.
 Although the cause of the decline is not fully understood, habitat loss and conflicts with humans are currently the greatest causes of concern.
 Reserves have helped to boost the lion population and help to bring back their numbers.